feddelegrand7/mini007/README.md

 #> [1] "gpt-4.1-mini"
 #>
 #> [[1]]$prompt
-#> [1] "Research the current economic situation in Algeria, including key sectors, GDP growth, and challenges."
+#> [1] "Gather current information on Algeria's economic situation, including key indicators such as GDP growth, main industries, and challenges"
 #>
 #> [[1]]$response
-#> As of 2024, Algeria's economy relies heavily on hydrocarbon exports, which
+#> As of 2024, Algeria's GDP growth is moderate, estimated around 2-3% annually,
-#> account for over 90% of export revenues.
-GDP growth is modest, around 2-3%
+#> driven mainly by hydrocarbons which constitute over 90% of exports; key
-#> annually, constrained by fluctuating oil prices, structural unemployment, and
+#> industries include oil and gas, agriculture, and manufacturing.
+Challenges
-#> the need for economic diversification away from oil dependency.
-Key challenges
-#> include youth unemployment, inflation, and political reforms to attract foreign
-#> investment.
+#> include economic diversification, high unemployment, reliance on volatile oil
+#> revenues, and social pressures for reforms.
 #>
 #> [[1]]$edited_by_hitl
 #> [1] FALSE